Preparing for Birth: Setting the Stage

 The first time after birth

-You should include your partner in all decisions; however, in the following, we will focus entirely on you.
+You should include your partner in all decisions; however, we will focus entirely on you in the following blog post.

 Photo by Rebekah Vos on Unsplash

-One of the most important decisions in preparing for birth is choosing the place of birth.
-Where should your child come into the world?
+One of the most important decisions in preparing for the birth is choosing the place of birth.
+Where should your child be born?
 How you optimally prepare for the birth depends heavily on this decision.

-Below, we introduce you to the three common places for delivery:
+Below, we present the three common places of birth:

 -